MapsPeople/docs/android/index.md

 ```

 If you somehow downloaded an AAR file, the above does not apply.
 To add the MapsIndoors Library to an existing Android Studio project add a new Module.
 First select Android from the project tap, then right click and select `App -> New -> Module`.
-See the picture below for reference.

 A “create new Module” window will open.
 Browse to the .aar file from the SDK, select it and press ‘finish’ to add the MapsIndoors module.
 Finally, your app will need a dependency on the MapsIndoors module.
 To do that open the module settings from the Project tab where you just added the module (default hotkey is F4).